stefaniscion/homeserver/README.md

 To manage the backup of the data i decided to use **SnapRAID**.

 ## Host configuration
-I'm using Rocky Linux (9) as base OS.
-Then the commandands and the packages are for this OS.
-Feel free to use any other OS bya adapting the commands.
+I'm using Arch Linux as base OS.
+Then the commands and the packages are for this OS.
+Feel free to use any other OS by adapting the commands.

 ### Install the base OS
 First install your base os on the server.
-I'm using Rocky Linux.
+I'm using Arch Linux.
+In my particular case i'm using an OrangePi 5B, so i'm using the specific image from the [following project from 7Ji](https://github.com/7Ji/orangepi5-archlinuxarm/)

+Please follow the installation guide of your OS to get a working system before proceding.

-#### Why i choosed Rocky Linux?
+#### Why i choosed Arch Linux?
-I love how ```yum``` and ```dnf``` manages the packages.
-Sadly i think that the main server alternative based on rpm, CentOS, is not anymore a good choice for a server, so i decided to use Rocky Linux.
+I love how ```pacman``` manages the packages.
+I initially started the project with Rocky Linux, but i had some problems when i switched from a Raspberry PI 3B+ to an OrangePi 5B, so i decided to switch to Arch Linux.

-You can find more info about Rocky Linux [here](https://rockylinux.org/).
+You can find more info about Arch Linux on the [Arch Linux Website](https://archlinux.org/).

 ### SSH into the server
 After the installation, you need to ssh into the server so you can do the installation process remotely.